 What is 3rd‑Party Delivery?

-Third-party delivery services refer to restaurants and third-party delivery platforms that work together to allow food to be brought from restaurants to customers' homes.
-Many restaurants partner with third-party delivery services, such as Uber Eats, DoorDash, Grubhub, and Postmates, to expand the delivery services available to customers who like to order food for delivery.
-This service model has grown in popularity due to the increase in online ordering and food delivery apps.
+Third-party delivery services refer to restaurants that work together to allow food to be brought from restaurants to customers' homes.
+Many restaurants partner with 3rd party delivery services, such as Uber Eats, DoorDash, Grubhub, and Postmates, to expand the delivery services available to customers who like to order food for delivery.
+This service model has grown in popularity due to the increase in ordering apps.

-The popularity and accessibility of third-party delivery services would not exist without extreme technological advances, such as smartphones, integration of software programs with POS management systems, and improvements in GPS tracking technology.
+The popularity and accessibility of 3rd party delivery services would not exist without extreme technological advances, such as smartphones, integration of software programs with POS systems, and improvements in GPS tracking technology.
 Since the creation of the first 3rd party delivery services nearly 30 years ago, these technologies have increased tremendously.

 In addition, the desire for efficient online ordering is increasing, according to a recent Deloitte study on the future of restaurants.
 As consumers increasingly seek out convenience and friction-free digital experiences, off-premises dining will be an important source of growth in the entire food industry.